2012 FIFA Futsal World Cup: Venues

 The matches were originally due to take place across four venues.
 Due to construction delays and failure to meet the security requirement, early matches scheduled at the Bangkok Futsal Arena were moved to the Indoor Stadium Huamark.
 After the final inspection on 5 November, FIFA announced that the Bangkok Futsal Arena had not sufficiently met the criteria.
 The two quarter-final matches would be played at Nimibutr Stadium, while Indoor Stadium Huamark would host the semifinals and the final.

 Squads

 Each team submitted a squad of 14 players, including two goalkeepers.
 The squads were announced on 25 October 2012.

 Match officials

 The following were the officials for the 2012 FIFA Futsal World Cup.

 Draw

 The official draw for the World Cup was held at the St. Regis Hotel in Bangkok, Thailand on 24 August 2012.

 The 24 teams were divided in six groups, each group with four teams.

-First round
+Group stage

 The group winners and runners up along with the 4 highest rank third places advanced to the round of 16.

 The ranking of each team in each group will be determined as follows: